Learn about the basics of warehouse safety, OSHA warehousing standards, and tips to help ensure health and safety in warehouses.

 - Loads should be placed evenly and properly positioned, heavier loads must be stacked on lower or middle shelves.
 Always remember to remove one load at a time.

 The most common cause of physical injuries in warehouse and storage facilities involves improper manual lifting and handling.
-Manual lifting or handling can cause musculoskeletal disorders if done with awkward postures, repetitive motions, or overexertion.
+Failure to follow proper procedures can cause musculoskeletal disorders, especially if done with awkward postures, repetitive motions, or overexertion.
+Warehouse safety during manual lifting or handling can be ensured by doing the following:

 - Plan ahead and determine if the need for lifting can be minimized by applying good engineering design techniques.